 I went to make a booking online about a week before we were going to be leaving for our trip.
 I had put in my payment information and then it got stuck on the processing screen.
 I don’t know about you, but I’m always scared to click on anything at that point!
 I’m always paranoid that I’ll end up getting charged multiple times, my credit limit is only so high!
 I clicked out of the screen and sent them an email to see if the payment had gone through.
 I got a quick and friendly response letting me know that it hadn’t, and to try again.
 I am always impressed when a company gets back to me within the same day, but even more so when it’s within the hour!
 I tried to put my payment through again, and this time it worked.
 It only charged me a $15 deposit for a booking for two.
 I emailed them again just to check how it worked with the remaining payment and once again got a quick response.
 They charge the deposit to hold your day/time but then do the final payment once you get signed in.
 They do this so that anyone coming in groups, but wanting to pay separate, can easily do so.
 It’s great that they do it this way.
 I can see them getting a lot of groups coming in, and this way one person doesn’t need to put a large amount on their card.

-We got there a bit early the next day and it was a lot more quiet than the previous afternoon.
-I had booked ours at 10:00am so I knew we would have enough time to get our camping gear packed up but it was also early enough that it wouldn’t be too busy.
+We got there a bit early the next day and it was a lot quieter than the previous afternoon.
+I had booked ours at 10:00 am so I knew we would have enough time to get our camping gear packed up but it was also early enough that it wouldn’t be too busy.
 We completed our remaining payment and filled out/signed our waiver forms.

 It’s true in every circumstance that a huge part of an enjoyable experience is the people that you’re with.
 This is something that was out of our control, and always kind of stresses me out.
 Don’t put me with a person who just wants to grump, I don’t have time for that!

 My opinion of Don and Kaley, the people that we dealt with when paying, and my email exchange, would all be enough for me to recommend this company 100 times over.
-I bet you’re wondering how the zip line went though!
+I bet you’re wondering how the zip line went!

 We got our harness on, and they made sure that they were tight in all the right spots.
 They went over a couple of safety points and then we were off!